s183620/Group-15/A4/README.md

 - The materials have thermal conductivity values (lambda) which must be used to calculate the u-values for the different components.
 - The u-values are compared with u-values from the building regulations which have requirements for the various building parts.

-We focus on the outer walls as part of the building.
+We are focusing on the external walls as part of the building.
 The idea is that the tool can be developed to calculate and compare u-values for all building parts (roof, floor, foundation, inner walls, etc.)

 Due to the specific requirements regarding indoor climate in the building regulation, these calculations can have essential meaning for both the overall design and the construction use cases.
 It should also be considered in relation to other use cases, since it can have a smaller impact upon those.
 The tool is a shortcut to an assessment of the building with regard to the climate screen.
-The tool can be used along the way when you have sketches, measurements, materials ready for the various building parts.
+The tool can be used along the way when you have sketches, measurements and materials ready for the various building parts.
 The purpose is to catch the errors along the way so that it can be adjusted.

-Our BPMN diagram has changed a bit through the project, but we this is the final one.
+Our BPMN diagram has changed a bit through the project, but this is the final one.
 The process also shows determination of the requirements and a possibly optimization.
-This is not included in the actual tool we've made, but is suppose to be a part of a further development.
+This is not fully included in the actual tool we've made, but is suppose to be a part of a further development.

 ![diagram-2](https://user-images.githubusercontent.com/112402480/203063864-79c07321-011d-4aa8-8829-4d201af49ddc.svg)